ehabwasel/socialbrothers/README.md

 <p>GET /posts?page={pageNr}</p>
 <p>GET /categories</p>
           <p>POST /posts (title: string, content: string, category_id: number)</p>
-           <p>you can get the posts according to the number if page you can also Create new post by using the form </p>
+           <p>you can get the posts according to the page number  also Create new post by using the form </p>
         </li>
          </ul>